rails/rails/guides/source/action_view_overview.md

 #### time_select

-Returns a set of select tags (one for hour, minute and optionally second) pre-selected for accessing a specified time-based attribute.
+Returns a set of select tags (one for hour, minute, and optionally second) pre-selected for accessing a specified time-based attribute.
 The selects are prepared for multi-parameter assignment to an Active Record object.

 ```ruby
 # Creates a time select tag that, when POSTed, will be stored in the order variable in the submitted attribute